xia-lab/MetaboAnalystR/README.md

 ```
 ### Step 2.
 Install the package

 MetaboAnalystR is freely available from GitHub.
 The package documentation, including the vignettes for each module and user manual is available within the downloaded R package file.
 If all package dependencies were installed, you will be able to install the MetaboAnalylstR package.
 There are three options, A) using the R package devtools, B) cloning the github, C) manually downloading the .tar.gz file.
+Note that the MetaboAnalystR github will have the most up-to-date version of the package.

 #### Option A) Install the package directly from github using the *devtools* package.
 Open R and enter: